cwru-pat/coffee_voting_system/README.md

    - Edit the `$config['database'][...]` to reflect the mysql credentials created above.
    - Edit `$config['web']['path']` to point to the URL where you can view the system.
    - Edit `$config['phpCAS']['location']` to point to system path where the CAS.php file inside the phpCAS directory is (it should probably not be a subdirectory of this repo).
+ - A pre-commit hook to run tests exists.
+Run `cp pre-commit .git/hooks/pre-commmit` to enable it.

 ## Notes
  - For database changes, tables that do not exist are created, but changes to existing tables need to be done by hand (for now).
+ - To run tests by hand, try `./ci/ci-tests.sh`.